lnys/cakephp-simple-menuhelper/README.md

 Install
 -------
-You just need to copy the plugin folder to your app plugins dir (usually `/app/plugins`)
+Just copy the plugin folder to your app plugins dir (usually `/app/plugins`)